The American People Series 20: Die by Faith Ringgold

 The background for the mural is a series of gray panels depicting the sidewalk as a battlefield where Americans fight to maintain or elevate their position in society.

-Ringgold dressed her figures in modern, upscale clothing of the time and doused just about everyone in blood to demonstrate that no one was immune from the turmoil of the times and everyone played a part.
+Ringgold dressed her figures in modern, upscale clothing of the period and doused just about everyone in blood to demonstrate that no one was immune from the turmoil of the times and that everyone played a part.
 The entagled limbs of both victims and perpetrators seek to reinforce this message.

 Bibliography